Art-Sells/infrastructure/Readme.md

 > | Tokens = 64.35                | Tokens = 52.35                |
 > | 1 Token = 2,244.93 USD        | 1 Token = 2,590.73 USD        |

+### Overall Vision:

+***In the future we will get paid to do what we love, not what we have to do...*** And Ecare will create a bedrock for these kinds of tokens, tokens which will pay us to do what we love.

 ------------------------------------------------------------------------------------------

 ## [Prototype](https://ecare.exchange/prototype)